Logo

 If you are experiencing mental health issues, you can find yourself thinking about the following questions:

-- Why don’t I fit the mold?
+• Why don’t I fit into the stereotype?

-- What’s the matter with me?
+• What’s the matter with me?

-- Do I suffer from a mental illness?
+• Do I suffer from a mental illness?

-- My mental state is erratic.
+• My mental state is erratic.
 How should I proceed?

-- Is there a danger to my mental health?
+• Is there a danger to my mental health?

-- Do I suffer from a mental illness?
+• Do I suffer from a mental illness?

-- Am I exaggerating or am I mentally ill?
+• Am I exaggerating, or am I mentally ill?

-- Where can I go for assistance if I’m mentally ill?
+• Where can I go for assistance if I’m mentally ill?

-- Does every person suffer from a mental illness?
+• Does every person suffer from a mental illness?

-- Using proven screening tools to assess and track your mental well-being.
+• We use proven screening tools to assess and track your mental well-being.

-- Looking for and joining a support group for mental health.
+• I am looking for and joining a support group for mental health.

-- Creating an Advance Directive for Psychiatry↗.
+• Creating an Advance Directive for Psychiatry↗.

 Finally